skip-mev/skip-go-fast-solver/README.md

 ### How to start server

-1. Update config/local/keys.json with the appropriate solver private keys and addresses
+1. Update [config/local/keys.json](config/local/keys.json) with the appropriate solver private keys and addresses
-2. Update config/local/config.yml with the appropriate config needed for each chain (all values needed to be set are placed between <> brackets)
+2. Update [config/local/config.yml](config/local/config.yml) with the appropriate config needed for each chain- all values needed to be set are placed between <> brackets.
+This is where you can configure the solver min/max order sizes, settlement thresholds, chain rpc links, etc. Reference the [shared/config/config.go](shared/config/config.go) file for explanations on all config fields usage
-   a. set the SERVER_PASSWORD environment variable to the RPC servers basic auth secret
-   b. ensure the rpc_basic_auth_var field in config.yml references this environment variable
-   c. update the coingecko.api_key config field with a valid coingecko api key

 ```shell
 make build # build solver server binary